-Table 4-1 lists the KOPs in the GWNF for which visual analyses were conducted (see Section 3.0), as well as the SIO present both at the KOP itself and generally within the viewshed (the area visible to an observer at the KOP).
+Table 4-1 lists the KOPs in the GWNF for which visual analyses were conducted (see Section 3.0), as well as the SIO present and generally within the viewshed (the area visible to an observer at the KOP).
+All of the KOPs listed in Table 4-1 have a Concern Level of 1, meaning users are considered to have a high regard for scenery and they value the natural appearing landscape character.
 Figure 1-2 shows SIOs in the study area within the GWNF.
 Table 4-2 shows the length of ACP corridor centerline within the GWNF by SIO.
-Approximately 13.9 miles of the ACP corridor's 14.3 mile crossing of GWNF-owned land would be through areas with medium SIO.
-The remaining 0.4 mile would be through areas with High SIO (including approximately 0.1 mile where there would be no aboveground evidence of the corridor, due to the HDD crossing of the BRP and ANST).
+Approximately 13.9 miles of the ACP corridor's 14.2 mile crossing of GWNF-owned land would be through areas with medium SIO.
+The remaining 0.1 mile would be through areas with High SIO (including less than 0.1 mile where there would be no aboveground evidence of the corridor, due to the HDD crossing of the BRP and ANST).